 3. Don’t ignore “Urban Nature” photography

 When you hear the words “nature photos,” your local city park probably doesn’t spring to mind.
 However, Janeson is quick to point out that the Canadian divide between the urban and the rural is anything but stark.
 If venturing into the deepest forests or braving glacial weather isn’t your thing, you can still take some breathtaking photos closer to home.
 Looking for inspiration?
 Don’t ignore your city’s beautiful nature reserves.
-Even the seemingly urban Vancouver sports a fantastic temperate rainforest just outside its bustling CBD.
+Even the seemingly urban Vancouver sports a fantastic temperate rainforest just outside its bustling city.

 4. Take time to experiment